verazdhamptor/lazylatents/docs/tourn_miner.md

---dataset-type        # JSON structure of dataset (columns, format) --task-type           # "InstructTextTask", "DpoTask", or "GrpoTask" --expected-repo-name  # Expected HuggingFace repository name for upload
+--dataset-type        # JSON structure of dataset (columns, format) --task-type           # "InstructTextTask", "DpoTask", or "GrpoTask" --expected-repo-name  # Expected HuggingFace repository name for upload --hours-to-complete   # Time limit in hours for the job to finish
 ```

 ### Image Training Arguments